home-assistant/home-assistant.io/source/conference/index.markdown

 ## Keynotes & Talks schedule

-The line-up consists of 16 talks in between 2 keynotes: a opening and a closing keynote.
+The line-up consists of 16 talks in between 2 keynotes: an opening and a closing keynote.

 The opening keynote will mainly focus on what has been done the last year.
 The